magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 *  Magento 2.4.3 has been tested and confirmed to be compatible with Redis 6.0.12.
 (Magento 2.4.x remains compatible with Redis 5.x).

 *  Laminas library dependencies have been upgraded to PHP 8.x-compatible versions.
-Some redundant dependencies have been removed from `composer.json`. **Adobe Commerce 2.4.3 uses Laminas 3.4.0**. <!--- MC-39513-->
+Some redundant dependencies have been removed from the `composer.json` file. **Adobe Commerce 2.4.3 uses Laminas 3.4.0**. <!--- MC-39513-->

 ### Performance enhancements

 This release includes enhancements that decrease indexation time for Product Price and Catalog Rule indexers.
 Merchants can now exclude a website from a customer group or shared catalog, which decreases the number of records for indexing and improves indexing times.

 ### GraphQL

-This release adds GraphQL support for these features:
+This release adds GraphQL support for the following features:

 *  **Shared catalogs**<!--- PWA-1294-->